 A vest should always help keep you on the water fishing.
 Having to stop to work a hook out of a mesh vest is a nuisance.
 So I don’t recommend them.

-Everything You Need to Know About Fishing Vests
+Everything You Need to Know About Choosing a Fishing Vest

 So there you have it, my reasons for why fishing vests are useful.
 I never go fishing without a vest.
 I’m confident that once you give it a try you’ll agree it makes fishing more convenient.
 Fishing vests are not just for fly anglers.
 I’m certain you’ll get years of fishing fun out of a good quality vest.